 Cleaning schedule has been enhanced to keep surfaces sterile.

-Dining staff will always do regular temperature screenings and wear face coverings.
+Dining staff will continue to do regular temperature screenings and wear face coverings.

 Dining hall hours are available on the Dine on Campus webpage.

-See more information about COVID-19 impacts dining on campus at the Dine on Campus website.
+See more information about COVID-19's impact on the dining experience on the Dine on Campus website.

 Yes, we have reconfigured lobbies and common areas to promote and encourage social distancing.
 Visual reminders of the importance of social distancing will be found throughout our halls.

 During the academic year, elevators are limited to four people.
 You should move to the far corners of the elevator to maximize social distancing.

 No. In Northwest Arkansas, high levels of pollen and humidity are normal during the end of summer and start of fall.